 - Endopaedia.info – This excellent website is “a comprehensive, online resource on the origin, diagnosis, and optimal management of endometriosis, and represents the life’s work of world-renowned endometriosis excision surgeon and gynaecologist, Dr. David B. Redwine, M.D.”

-- Nancy’s Nook – A Facebook group to join.
+- Nancy’s Nook – They have both a website which serves as a growing “endometriosis learning library” and also a Facebook group to join.
 By far the best place to learn about treatment options and excision surgery for endometriosis.
 There are a wealth of self-learning files to explore as well as a list of excisions specialists worldwide.
 This is where I found my excision surgeon.
-You can use the search tool to find past conversations on many topics as well!
+You can use the search tool in their Facebook group to find past conversations on many topics as well!

 - EndoMetropolis – Another Facebook group to join with accurate information, files, and great discussion on treatment, excision, and disease facts.
 You can use the search tool to find past conversations on many topics as well!